 At school I was told I couldn’t paint.
 I spent years crafting.
 I then decided to give painting another go.
 It turns out I can paint and I firmly believe we all can.
 Once we accept that we all paint like the individual that we are and we do it for the pure joy of painting without being our biggest critic and approach each picture as a learning experience and not a masterpiece we can paint with the childlike abandon we all yearn for.
+Come visit our artist studio to see what I mean.

 If you feel you just want to join a group of likeminded people, you can already paint or you want to improve your skills, come along to a group session and join in.
 We are a relaxed informal group who just paint whatever we like while chatting and helping each other out if needed.